 - How do individual neurons and neural networks achieve an ongoing balance between stability and plasticity under a constantly changing environment?

 - What are the mechanisms driving synaptic and network dysfunctions in Alzheimer’s disease?

-- Interplay between population firing stability and single neuron dynamics in hippocampal networks.
+- Interplay between population firing stability and single neuron dynamics in the hippocampus of behaving mice.